 Erica Elam is the Chicago Artistic Director of the critically-acclaimed musical improv company “Baby Wants Candy,” with whom she co-wrote and directed the premier production of the sold-out hit musical “Thrones!” at the Edinburgh Fringe Festival.
 Elam has led improvisation workshops at Dartmouth, Stanford, Notre Dame and University of Chicago, and for companies including Google and Facebook.
 She improvises regularly with Baby Wants Candy and The Improvised Shakespeare Company, and has performed at theatres that includeThe Goodman, Steppenwolf, Chicago Shakespeare, Northlight, Court, Peninsula Players, The Kennedy Center, and The Second City, where she is faculty.

 Choreographer Gloria Mwez has worked with the Beverly Arts Center, Fear Experiment, Matter Dance Company, The Modern Marvels Dance Company, Movement Revolution Dance Crew, Perceptual Motion Inc., and Simantikos Dance Chicago.
 She created That Untitled Project which facilitates workshops, events and performances for movement artists in Chicago and St. Louis.
 In 2016, Mwez was voted runner up in the Chicago Reader Poll for best choreographer.

 The Black Box Series showcases new works by Chicago playwrights in the BAC’s black box theater, an intimate space that offers flexibility in staging innovative shows for audiences of 75 or less.
 The final show in the series will be staged in August

-Tickets for “Dying City” are $22 or $20 BAC or members and available at the BAC, 773-445-3838 or www.beverlyartcenter.org.
+Tickets are $22 or $20 for BAC members, and available at the BAC box office, via phone at 773-445-3838 or at www.beverlyartcenter.org.